ess-dmsc/forward-epics-to-kafka/PULL_REQUEST_TEMPLATE.md

 ### Other

-*Give information on anything else that might be relevant to the reviewer.*
+*Give information on anything else that might be relevant to the reviewer.
+Such as added system tests, update documentation etc.*

 ---